IAMZERG/mtg-games-api/README.md

 That is all.
 > Power at any cost.

-### <a name="disclaimer">Note: This will not be the url of the API endpoint.
+### <a name="disclaimer"></a>Note: This will not be the url of the API endpoint.
 If you thought it would be and are disappointed, I am sorry.
-Go buy that domain and make something special if you feel like it</a>
+Go buy that domain and make something special if you feel like it.